DavidAraujo98/SIO/Project-1/README.md

 ## Description

-The project is based on the concept of an online store, it is built using Bootstrap 5, CherryPy, Javascript and SQLite3
+The project is based on the concept of an online store.
+It has two versions: one presents several critical security vulnerabilities, the other is the same system with the vulnerabilities fixed.

+It is built using Bootstrap 5, CherryPy, Javascript and SQLite3

 ## Vulnerablities